Are you struggling with your countertop decision?

-There are many options for countertops, ranging from butcher block to stainless steel, slab glass, concrete, marble, granite, manufactured quartz and natural quartzite.
+There are many options for countertops: butcher block, stainless steel, slab glass, concrete, marble, granite, manufactured quartz and natural quartzite.

 Giallo Ornamental Granite

-Granite is a very hard stone and 100 percent natural.
-It’s mined from quarries all around the world, cut down to a manageable size, and then polished to a fine finish.
-Granite comes in many different colors and patterns due to the way it’s formed (cooling and solidifying of molten materials).
+Granite is a very hard stone and 100% natural material.
+Granite is mined from quarries all around the world.
+Granite comes in many different colors and patterns due to its natural formation (cooling and solidifying of molten materials).
 Whether you’re looking for a subtle complement to your kitchen or a standout slab with unique mineral inclusions, there is an almost limitless selection to choose from and no two granite countertops are the same.

 • Clean daily with soap and water or a mild household cleaner